Looks and trends from the Oscars red carpet

 Angela Weiss/AFP/Getty Images

-David Swanson/EPA-EFE/REX/Shutterstock
+David Swanson/EPA-EFE/Shutterstock

 Monochrome tuxes, bold red gowns and sparkly appliques all featured prominently on the red carpet.